Markus Mattiasson

 Supplements, medications & ancillaries

-I take a lot of supplements — everything from the basics to more exotic and niche stuff — but I'm not going to list them all here.
-That said, I don't think most supplements yield more than maybe 3–5% on top of the basics, which is where the emphasis should be.
+I take a lot of supplements, everything from the basics to more exotic and niche stuff.
+That said, I don't think most supplements yield more than a few percent on top of the basics, which is where the emphasis should be.
 Supplements add an extra layer of self-experimentation for me, and it's something I enjoy playing around with.

 Sleep, recovery & relationships